 What do you see?
 Flowers?
 A hat?
 An insect?

 Ink Blots or “Rorschach Tests” as they are properly known, are used as a personality test.
 What you see in this picture can determine your personality characteristics and way of thinking.
 In wedding planning, flowers are the ultimate ink blot test.
+If you want to ease your boredom, sites like betend might be worth looking into.

 Many of our brides think that finding the dress is going to be the hardest part of planning their wedding.
 They think that once that is done, everything else will be easy.
 Then we get to design and flower selection and it’s as if someone put on the brakes.
 Interestingly enough, almost every bride has more pictures of flower inspiration than they have dress inspiration.
 The difficult part is seeing what she sees.